FairwindsOps/insights-docs/docs/run/agent/cluster-summary.md

 The score takes into account how many Insights checks are passing or failing, weighted by the level of severity.
-To improve your score, fix some of the Action Items listed, especially if they have a `danger`-level severity.
+To improve your score, fix some of the Action Items listed, especially if they have a `critical` level severity.

-You can also see the total number of passing, warning, and dangerous checks here.

 ## Action Items
 <img :src="$withBase('/img/cluster-action-items-graph.png')" alt="cluster action items graph">

 This graph shows when new action items were introduced into your cluster, as well as when existing action items were fixed.
-Red and orange bars show new action items.
-The green bars represent fixed action items.

 You can filter this report by namespace or by report type.
 You can also change the date range.